dsjena/PlotUtilsHelper/README.md

-# Readme
+# Brief description
-These are helper script to install PlotUtils in standalone mode from CVS.
-This is to keep CVS version untouched.
+These are helper-scripts to install PlotUtils in standalone mode from CVS.
+While we are preparing a git supported PlotUtils, this help is to keep CVS version untouched.

 Same script are available at MINERvA CVS @ Personal/sjena/plotutils